hjt523/QA_DevOps_Final_Project/README.md

 ## Running Costs

-## Future Development

-- Add a functionality to make security groups update with every running of the application rather than manually entering ports to open.

 ## Sprint Retrospective

 What worked and what went well?
 - Streamlining the Codebuild process.
+- Ensuring that the Nginx server was accessible.

 What caused difficulties and what went wrong?
 - AWS Codebuild being more difficult to deal with than jenkins.
+- During the process though we had nginx working and things properly containerised we were unable to actually access the app.

 What did we do to address those problems?
 -  Reviewing documentation and combing existing repositories/stack overflow.

 What could we improve on?
 - A better choice for the pipeline software.
 - Better time management for workflows.
+We were bottlenecked a number of times waiting on certain tasks to be finished.
+- We could have rotated tasks and reviewed each others work in a more stringent fashion so we wouldn't waste so much time on trivial debugging like misplaced commas or spelling errors.

+### Future Development

+- Add a functionality to make security groups update with every running of the application rather than manually entering ports to open.
+- Create the docker images during the codebuild process rather than creating and pushing them to dockerhub manually.
+- Make sure the app is functional.

 ## Contributors